seamapi/react-repl/README.md

 # (Awesome) React Repl

 Display or interact with a REPL (Read Eval Print Loop).
-Create a Python Javascript terminal in React.
+Create an interactive terminal for Python, Javascript or whatever in React.

 This was made by your pal [@seveibar](https://twitter.com/seveibar)